 We have audited, in accordance with Philippine Standards on Auditing, the financial statements of Premiere Island Power REIT Corporation (the REIT) for the period March 4, 2022 to December 31, 2022 and have issued our report thereon dated April 27, 2023.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The applicable supplementary information (see List of Supplementary Information) is presented for purposes of additional analysis in compliance with the requirements of the Revised Securities Regulation Code Rule 68 and is not a required part of the basic financial statements prepared in accordance with Philippine Financial Reporting Standards.
-Such supplementary information has been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+Such supplementary information is the responsibility of the REIT's management.
+The supplementary information has been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-Q By: Nelson J Dinio
+By: Nelson J. Dinio